briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 Since we are going to use the Fargate launch type for our ECS Tasks, let's talk about the ergonomics of these serverless compute instances compared to running our services directly on an EC2 instances.

-- We can't SSH into Fargate compute instance.
+- We can't SSH into Fargate compute instances.
 We can instead use AWS Systems Manager and EcsExec to open an interactive shell in a running backend container.
 This can be useful for developers who might need to run a management command or access an interactive Django shell to verify behavior in their ad hoc environment.

 - We can't simply change code on the server and restart services.
 This can sometimes be a useful pattern for debugging something that can only be tested on a cloud environment (e.g. something that can't easily be reproduced on your local machine), so this requires that developers push new images to their backend services for every change they want to see reflected on their ad hoc environment.
 Later on I'll discuss how we can provide tooling for developers to quickly update the image used in their backend services.